kibook/s1kd-tools/tools/s1kd-instance/README.md

 =======

 -A
-Remove unused applicability annotations and simplify/remove unused applicability statements.
+Simplify applicability annotations and remove unused ones.

 -a
-Remove unused applicability annotations and statements.
+Remove unused applicability annotations.

 -C &lt;comment&gt;
 Add an XML comment to an instance.
 Useful as another way of identifying an object as an instance aside from the source address or extended code, or giving additional information about a particular instance.
 By default, the comment is inserted at the top of the document, but this can be customized with the -X option.